What You Need to Know About Side-Impact Car Accidents

 For example, if you are assigned 30 percent of fault for the crash, your claim’s value will be reduced by 30 percent.
 However, if you are found to be 51 percent or more at fault for the crash, you cannot recover compensation from the other driver.

-Contact Lynch Law Firm for Help After a Car Accident
+Contact Lynch Law Firm, PC for Help After a Car Accident

 Contact us today to schedule a free, no obligation consultation with one of our accomplished New Jersey personal injury lawyers.
 We require no upfront fees and payment for our services is only due if we recover compensation on your behalf.